FoivosM/MSc-Projects/Numerical_Optimization/README.md

 - PageRank computation using the power method.
 - PageRank computation using system of linear equations.
 - How to create a Link Farm 🤫.

+## 👨‍🔬 Project 5 - NLP
+This project aims to hierarchically classify academic papers based on their abstracts into respective categories.
+It utilizes Latent Semantic Analysis (LSA) and Correspondence Analysis for abstract representations.
+Additionally, the project employs cosine similarity to identify similarities between papers, enhancing the classification process and enabling efficient literature exploration.

+- Latent Semantic Analysis (LSA).
+- Correspondence Analysis (CA).
+- Hierarchical Clustering.
+- Cosine Similarity.